SilverMonkeyGmbH/v5_docs/KnowledgeBase/KB00003_Setting-Up-Fixed-WMI-Ports/index.rst

 .. note:: Due to eventually blocked Kerberos ports, some DNS names might not work.
 In this case, please use the IP adress of the target system only.

-Expected return value (the domain name has to be desplayed):
+Expected return value (the site display name has to be displayed):

 .. image:: _static/image005.png